 The Bottom Line

-Each of these three cities has something to offer.
+Each of these three important cities in Colombia has something to offer.
 Though it can be hard to make specific comparisons—Medellin vs Cartagena or Medellin vs Bogota, for instance—comparing the three cities does reflect some differences between them.
 And it appears that most of these are the result of size.

 Bogota leads the pack in terms of its nightlife and things to do—simply because it’s the capital city.
 With over eight million people, Bogota promises to always show tourists a good time.
 Its drawback comes in the fact that it does have a higher crime rate that the other two cities, but even then, tourist sections in all areas are generally safe.